relOBI: A Reliable Low-latency Interconnect for Tightly-Coupled On-chip Communication: Results

-While timing overhead is not negligible, we want to point out that the critical path is short in the absolute sense, allowing a frequency above \SI{2}{\giga\hertz}.
-Hence, when integrated into a system, the critical path will likely be dominated by the manager and subordinate components, such as processor cores and memory banks connected through the crossbar.
+While the module-level relative timing overhead of \textit{relOBI} is larger than \cgls{tmrg}, the critical path is quite short in the absolute sense, and would bound the frequency of the design above \SI{2}{\giga\hertz}.
+Hence, when \textit{relOBI} is integrated in a design, the critical path would most likely be determined by the manager and subordinate components, such as processor cores and memory banks connected through the crossbar.